-- All members of staff are advised not to communicate with or add as 'friends' any current or past learners or their family members via any personal social media sites, applications or profiles. - Any pre-existing relationships or exceptions that may compromise this, will be discussed with DSL (or deputies) and/or the Executive Headteacher. - If ongoing contact with learners is required once they have left the setting, members of staff will be expected to use existing alumni networks or use official setting provided communication tools. - Staff will not use personal social media accounts to contact learners or parents, nor should any contact be accepted, except in circumstance whereby prior approval has been given by the headteacher/manager. - Any communication from learners and parents received on personal social media accounts will be reported to the DSL (or deputies).
+- Communication with children both in the 'real' world and through web based and telecommunication interactions should take place within explicit professional boundaries.
+This includes the use of computers, tablets, phones, texts, e-mails, instant messages, social media such as Facebook and Twitter, chat rooms, forums, blogs, websites, gaming sites, digital cameras, videos, web cams and other hand-held devices.
+(Given the ever-changing world of technology it should be noted that this list gives examples only and is not exhaustive.)
+Staff should not request or respond to any personal information from children.
+They should ensure that their communications are open and transparent and avoid any communication which could be interpreted as 'grooming behaviour'. - Any pre-existing relationships or exceptions that may compromise this, will be discussed with DSL (or deputies) and/or the Executive Headteacher (see Staff Behaviour Policy/ Code of Conduct for further information). - If ongoing contact with learners is required once they have left the setting, members of staff will be expected to use existing alumni networks or use official setting provided communication tools. - Staff will not use personal social media accounts to contact learners or parents, nor should any contact be accepted, except in circumstances whereby prior approval has been given by the Executive Headteacher. - Any communication from learners and parents received on personal social media accounts will be reported to the DSL (or deputies).

-8.3 Learners' Personal Use of Social Media
+9.3 Learners' Personal Use of Social Media

-- Safe and appropriate use of social media will be taught to learners as part of an embedded and progressive education approach, via age appropriate sites and resources. - We are aware that many popular social media sites state that they are not for children under the age of 13, therefore we will not create accounts specifically for learners under this age. - Any concerns regarding learners' use of social media will be dealt with in accordance with existing policies, including anti-bullying, behaviour and Acceptable Use Policies. - Concerns will be shared with parents/carers as appropriate, particularly when concerning underage use of social media sites, games or tools and the sharing of inappropriate images or messages that may be considered threatening, hurtful or defamatory to others. - Learners will be advised: - To consider the benefits and risks of sharing personal details on social media sites which could identify them and/or their location. - To only approve and invite known friends on social media sites and to deny access to others by making profiles private. - Not to meet any online friends without a parent/carer or other responsible adult's permission and only when a trusted adult is present. - To use safe passwords. - o To use social media sites which are appropriate for their age and abilities.

-- How to block and report unwanted communications. - How to report concerns both within the setting and externally. - To remove a social media conversation thread if they are the administrator of such a thread that may have been used in an inappropriate way such as with threatening, hurtful or defamatory content.
+- Safe and appropriate use of social media will be taught to learners as part of an embedded and progressive education approach, via age-appropriate sites and resources. - We are aware that many popular social media sites state that they are not for children under the age of 13.
+Therefore we will not create accounts specifically for learners under this age. - Any concerns regarding learners' use of social media will be dealt with in accordance with existing policies, including anti-bullying, behaviour, and Acceptable Use Policies. - Concerns will be shared with parents/carers as appropriate, particularly when concerning underage use of social media sites, games or tools and the sharing of inappropriate images or messages that may be considered threatening, hurtful, or defamatory to others. - Learners will be advised: - To consider the benefits and risks of sharing personal details on social media sites which could identify them and/or their location. - To only approve and invite known friends on social media sites and to deny access to others by making profiles private. - Not to meet any online friends without a parent/carer or other responsible adult's permission and only when a trusted adult is present. - To use safe passwords. - To use social media sites which are appropriate for their age and abilities. - How to block and report unwanted communications. - $\circ$ How to report concerns both within the setting and externally. - To remove a social media conversation thread if they are the administrator of such a thread that may have been used in an inappropriate way such as with threatening, hurtful or defamatory content.

-8.4 Official Use of Social Media
+9.4 Official Use of Social Media (Hamsey Primary School)